Benefits of Play for Different Age Groups

 Another type of play at this stage is parallel play.
 They’ll play alongside other kids but with no interaction.
 This process will provide a toddler with opportunities to role-play and begin to understand the idea behind the concept of “mine.”
 This time is also when parents will come to dread the word “again.”
-While it may be frustrating, repeating actions is essential for your kids because it’s helping them learn to master a skill or task.
+While it may be frustrating, repeating actions is essential for your kids because it helps them learn to master a skill or task.

 3. Younger Kids

 Once your child is around the age of 3 or 4, they start to become more interested in other kids than in their toys.
-Young kids continue to engage in parallel play, and they also enter the stage known as associative play.
+Young kids continue to engage in parallel play and they also enter the stage known as associative play.
 During this stage, kids take what they learned from the earlier stages of play and use it to engage with other children and practice playing.

 The other type of play you see at this age is the beginning of cooperative play.
 Kids learn rules about cooperation and the give-and-take process during this time period.
 They are taking the first steps toward learning how to use moral reasoning to determine values.

-4. Older Kids (Up to Age 12)
+4. Older Kids — Up to Age 12

-While the importance of free play in child development is clear for all kids — including those above the age of 12 — it’s critical during the early school years.
+While the importance of playgrounds and free play in child development is clear for all kids — including those above the age of 12 — it’s critical during the early school years.
 Play is how kids learn to socialize.
-It improves their thinking skills and problem-solving abilities and helps them develop many of the skills they’ll need in adult life.
+It improves their thinking and problem-solving abilities and helps them develop many skills they’ll need in adult life.
 This process is especially important for older kids.
 One of the ways they frequently explore new roles, complex emotions and even new vocabulary is through fantasy play.

 As kids grow up, their play becomes more complex and layered.
 They start to assume adult roles and think in abstract ways about play.
-This time is when they’ll also begin to learn about game play and rules.
+This time is when they’ll also begin to learn about gameplay and rules.
 Games like Simon Says help kids learn there are sometimes rules everyone must follow.
 But it also helps them learn when it’s OK to break away from rules that may not be fair to everyone.

 Sadly, as kids grow older, you may need to encourage them to find time for outdoor play.
 Once they enter school, they’ll begin to deal with peer pressure and being part of the crowd.
 In the 21st century, this frequently manifests as less time spent playing and more time spent texting or playing computer games.
 Take them to parks and playgrounds where they can see other kids at play, and encourage them to join in.

-Miracle Recreation® Wants to Help Your Kids Have Fun
+Miracle® Recreation Wants to Help Your Kids Have Fun

 Because we are one of the largest playground equipment manufacturers in the world, we can provide a wide variety of thrilling, exciting outdoor playgrounds that will entertain kids of all ages and abilities and encourage them to use their imaginations in new and creative ways.
 No matter the size of your project, our team of talented representatives can help you every step of the way in creating your ideal playground.
 Contact us today to get a quote on the playground of your dreams!